AdyGCode/nmt-slidev-theme/slides.md

 - grants permission to a resource made by a request
 - restricts access to prescribed 'domains'

+<small class="text-xs bg-red-900 px-2 py-1 rounded">Many DEVs will say that CORS is a headache...</small>

 <!--
 CORS allows web applications to request resources from a different domain than the one that served the web page.
 -->

+---
+layout: default
+transition: fade-out
+background: ./theme/assets/slidev-background-gray.svg
 ---

 # CORS in the Real World